 - Who will find your website’s content interesting and why?

-- Who are the main competitors and why are holding leading positions in the niche?
+- Who are the main competitors and why are they holding leading positions in the niche?

 - How do you achieve your own competitive ability?